craftcms/commerce/docs/configuration.md

-## General Configuration
+# General Configuration

-In addition to the settings available in the CP Commerce → Settings screen, the config items below can be placed into a `commerce.php` file in your `craft/config/` folder:
+In addition to the settings available in Commerce → Settings, the config items below can be placed into a `commerce.php` file in your `craft/config/` folder:

 ## `pdfAllowRemoteImages`

-Determines if a DOMPDF pdf render will allow remote images.
+Determines if a Dompdf PDF render will allow remote images.

 Default `false`

 ## `autoSetNewCartAddresses`

-Determines whether the customer's last used shipping and billing addresses should automatically be set on new carts.
+Determines whether the customer’s last used shipping and billing addresses should automatically be set on new carts.

 Can be set to `true` or `false` (default is `true`).

 How long the cookie storing the cart should last.
-The cart exists independently of the Craft users' session.
+The cart exists independently of the Craft user’s session.

 ## `gatewayPostRedirectTemplate`